ayushgoel/wtb/presentation.md

 ---
 class: center, middle

-But first we need a protocol!
+###But first we need a protocol!

-What better than to call it
+---
+class: center, middle

+###Let us start by naming the protocol

+---
+class: center, middle

 #Entity

 ---
+class: center, middle

+#👏

+???
+Some well deserved applause for myself

+---
+class: middle, center

-Any object that wants to work with our model layer is now an Entity.
+Any object that wants to work with our model layer is now an

+###`Entity`

+---
+class: middle

 ```
 protocol Entity {